German government: Economy to shrink in 2023 as war bites

 Russian imports once accounted for more than half of Germany’s gas supplies and still accounted for a bit over a third before Moscow started reducing supplies this summer — citing technical problems that German officials dismissed as cover for a political decision to sow uncertainty and push up prices.

+Russian President Vladimir Putin has repeatedly taunted the West by saying Moscow could supply gas through the never-used Nord Stream 2 pipeline, whose certification process Germany halted shortly before Russia invaded Ukraine.
+That’s a political nonstarter for German officials, who say that Russia has proven itself an unreliable energy supplier in any case.

-Germany predicted average inflation of 8% this year and 7% next year — a rate that it said would be significantly higher without a so-called gas price brake that the government plans to introduce to keep energy bills for households and businesses under control.
+The German government predicted average inflation of 8% this year and 7% next year — a rate that it said would be significantly higher without a so-called gas price brake that it plans to introduce to keep energy bills for households and businesses under control.

 It predicted that the economy will return to growth in 2024, with GDP expanding by 2.3%.